 How to make a French Onion Soup Casserole:

-- While the onions are cooking, heat about two quarts of beef broth in a saucepan and keep it simmering on a back burner.
+- You will need about two quarts of beef broth as it will soak up into that good sourdough bread.
+Heat it up and keep it simmering on a back burner while cooking the onions.
 If you have a homemade beef broth it will really enhance the flavor of French onion soup casserole but the canned broth works great as well.
 You can also use a canned or homemade chicken broth rather than beef broth.

 - Gruyère is the classic cheese used for French onion soup and it melts smooth and creamy.
 The Parmesan cheese adds a tangy taste to the panade casserole.
 Add the grated cheeses to a bowl and toss them to combine.